Mediumship: 4 Steps to Spirit Communication

 - Tying it Up

-What I recommend you do is practice this technique on friends or using some old photos of ancestors to get the hang of it.
-It takes a little bit of practice to get used to, but the more you use this method, the easier it gets.
+Start practicing this technique on friends or using some photos of ancestors to get the hang of it.
+It takes a little practice to get used to, but the more you use this method, the easier it gets.

-(Remember to get centered first and set the intention for the highest and best good.
+(Remember to get centered and set the intention for the highest and best good before starting a reading.
 Read: The Question You Need to Ask ALL of Your Clients)

-OK, first things first.
-When you go to see a new doctor, what is the first thing that happens?
-Usually, a secretary hands you a clipboard with a form on it asking for basic information such as your name, address, and date of birth.
+When you go to a doctor’s office for the first time, a staff member usually hands you some forms asking for basic information such as your name, address, and date of birth.

-Establishing the “basics” about someone in Spirit is a great way to start spirit communication, too!
+Establishing the “basics” about a spirit is a great way to start off a mediumship reading, too!